m10x/m10x.github.io/content/posts/tandoor-cves.md

 ![Tandoor21](/media/2025/01/tandoor21.png)

-Now, back at the _External Recipes_ page, we can specify can choose the just created local storage and specify a path.
+Now, back at the _External Recipes_ page, we can choose the just created local storage and specify a path.

 ![Tandoor22](/media/2025/01/tandoor22.png)